 In 1985, the main office moved from the Canton-Potsdam Hospital to the E.J.
 Noble building in Canton, where there were approximately 6 employees.
 Two years later, the office relocated to the current location at 4 Commerce Lane in Canton with approximately 21 employees.
 Shortly after this second move, the agency met the criteria to become certified by the New York State Department of Health as an Article 28 Diagnostic & Treatment Center.
-It operated as an Extension Clinic under CPA of NYS & part-time clinics were set up in Franklin & Clinton counties.
+It operated as an Extension Clinic under CPA of NYS & part-time clinics were set up in Franklin and Clinton counties.

-The organization finished construction on a new building in Malone a couple of years ago to accommodate the growth of services and staff for the Franklin County area, and in October of 2013, to help fill the health care void after E.J.
-Noble Hospital closed, CHCNC opened up an additional primary care center in Gouverneur Hospital which also immediately attained the status of a Federally Qualified Health Center.
-Finally, in 2015 Community Health Center of the North Country took over administration of the WIC Program in St. Lawrence and Franklin Counties.
+The organization finished construction on a new building in Malone a couple of years ago to accommodate the growth of services and staff for the Franklin County area, and in October of 2013, to help fill the healthcare void after E.J.
+Noble Hospital closed, Community Health Center of the North Country opened up an additional primary care center in the Gouverneur Hospital, which also immediately attained the status of a Federally Qualified Health Center.
+Finally, in 2015, Community Health Center of the North Country took over administration of the WIC Program in St. Lawrence and Franklin counties.

-As the health care industry continues to evolve in the coming years, our team will continue looking for new ways to provide our community members with the best services possible.
+As the healthcare industry continues to evolve in the coming years, our team will continue looking for new ways to provide our community members with the best services possible.

 Our mission is to provide comprehensive, accessible health and human services in the counties of Northern New York, and to offer services to people of all income levels with a special commitment to low income, medically underserved individuals, and people with disabilities.